 Write down one sentence: What is the workflow I do every week that I wish would go faster or easier?
 That is your starting point.
 Bring it to the call, answer questions honestly, and resist the urge to oversell or undersell the problem.
 The clearer you are about reality, the more useful the recommendation will be.

-If you are ready to put a name to your biggest bottleneck and walk away with a real plan, book a free strategy call.
+If you are ready to name the first bottleneck and decide whether a full consultation fits, book a free 15-minute bottleneck review.
 Want a little more context first?
 Take a look at how I work with small businesses, or read why working with a consultant saves time and how to pick your first AI project.